BigNoid/script.skinshortcuts/README.txt

 Users can also provide an overrides.xml file to override actions in special://profile/ - overrides in this file will take precedent over overrides provided by the skin.

-*VERSION INFORMATION* - I'm testing using video nodes in version 0.1.1 - with nodes, the action for activating various areas of the video library will *not be what you expect*.
-Double-check the action you are wanting to override, and expect this to change further before 0.1.1 becomes final.

 2. Overriding thumbnails